Student nights at Newcastle Student Accommodation

 Sarah Marsh - May 30, 2019

-If you’re studying in Newcastle, you’ll no doubt know about the city’s nightlife.
+If you’re in Newcastle student Accommodation, you’ll no doubt know about the city’s nightlife.
 Newcastle and Northumbria University were actually rated as two of the best – and you can be confident there’ll be somewhere to go every night.
 Here’s our rundown of the best student nights in Newcastle:

 In Newcastle, there’s only one way to start the week.
 Monday nights out are a student institution, and you have two choices.